john-dufrene-dev/sonata-platform/README.md

 ## KNOWING ISSUES ERRORS

-- Error with "sonata-project/doctrine-extensions" when update to 1.6.0 : use version 1.5.1 (waiting for update)
+- Error with "sonata-project/doctrine-extensions" when update to 1.6.0 : use version 1.5.1 (waiting for update) OR you can update "doctrine/annotations:1.9.x-dev" to use "sonata-project/doctrine-extensions:1.6.0"

 ## USING DEV VERSION FOR